wright-group/wright-cookiecutter-workup/README.md

-# wright-manuscript-cookiecutter
+# wright-cookiecutter-workup

-A template for easily starting a data report.
+A template for data analysis.
 Includes integration with Open Science Framework (OSF) storage.

 # Usage